iPynch/Simple-PHP-Social-Network-Website/README.md

 * Home shows all public posts.
 It doesn't show private posts except if the poster is on your friend list.
 * Posts are displayed in chronological order from latest to oldest.
 * Home also shows your own posts.
+* Initially created accounts have a default profile picture based on their gender.

 <br>